dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

      large constants in to eliminate the cache hit from loading them from memory (gcc's preferred method).

+#### Dynamic linking: extension

+This use of trampolines that reach back and modify the calling instruction is one of several ways to make dynamic linking and indirect function calls faster.

+For example, to dynamically link routine A, we instead statically link the original program with a small trampoline `A_trampoline` that works as follows:

+  1. Dynamically computes the address where A routine actually lives.
+  2. Each time `A_trampoline` gets called, it reaches back to the callsite and modifies the call to directly call A.

+     Note: if the original calling instruction is in read-only memory and judged to be too awkward / expensive to rewrite, the `A_trampoline` could instead smash its own code with a direct jump.
+Other variations are possible.

+You can do a similar trick to change indirect jumps through function pointers to direct jumps (similar to the interrupt handler code above).
+Depending on how this works, it can eliminate a load and indirect branch misprediction.
+Note that while such replacement can easily be a clear win if the function pointer doesn't change, it can be overly exciting if they do.

 --------------------------------------------------------------------------
 ### Part 5: make a jitter for dot-product.

-Given a sparse vector, generate custom dot product code that hard-codes the given vectors non-zero values in the instruction stream.
+Given a sparse integer vector, generate custom dot product code that hard-codes the given vector's non-zero values in the instruction stream.

-This was the first piece of code I ever wrote that led to publication.
+This was the first piece of code I ever wrote that led to publication (thanks Todd Proebsting!).
 It's fun.
-   1. For each unit test in `armv6-encodings` implement the needed instruction.
+   1. For each unit test in `code/armv6-encodings` implement the needed instruction.

-   2. Write the code in `5-jit-dot` to encode a dot product in the instruction stream, skipping zeros.
+   2. Finish the code in `5-jit-dot/jit-dot.c:jit_dot` to encode a dot product in the instruction stream, skipping zeros.

+   3. See how much faster the code is.

 ----------------------------------------------------------------------------
 ### Extensions